Bira/octopus-carnival/_drafts/lphr-scene-07.md

 trip, which should take about 20 minutes, the pair decides to try to sell that looted jewelry here at the market.

-    Rosalia takes the lead, with Jania helping, both using their Merchant-13.
+    [GM] Rosalia takes the lead, with Jania helping, both using their Merchant-13.
 Jania succeeds, and Rosalia wins with her effective skill of 14 against the "generic 15" described in the rules.

     This means they'll get 60% of the goods' real value, which they already know.
-That means the two signet rings, the embroidered scarf will be sold for $2640.
+That means the two signet rings and the embroidered scarf will be sold for $2640.
 6 golds, 12 silvers.

     I decide to add a little more color here.